Akhaa Ahli Aley FC: Formation of Akhaa Ahli

 In 1990, Bahij Abou Hamzeh, the president of Akhaa, realized that promotion to the Lebanese Premier League would be difficult, so he decided to merge with Ahli Club.
 The merger added extra value to Akhaa Club as Ahli's team was full of young players of Aley, such as Zaher Andary, who represented the Lebanon national football from 1994 to 2001, Said Abu Muna and Raji Abi Said, who was elected captain of Ahkaa Ahli.
 Ahli's management found the merger to be of mutual interest as they needed physical and logistical support to get promoted to the Lebanese Second Division.

 Promotion and stay in the Premier League

 Akhaa won the Lebanese Second Division in 1992–93.
 The team managed to hit excellent results during its stay in the Lebanese Premier League, especially in its first appearance.
-It returned to the first division in 2010, staying there ever since.
+It returned to the first division in 2010–11.

 On 21 August 2022, after defeating rivals Safa 1–0 in the final, Akhaa were crowned 2022 Lebanese Challenge Cup champions.
+Akhaa were relegated to the Lebanese Second Division, after finishing last in 2022–23.

 Club rivalries

-Akhaa plays the Mountain derby with Safa.
+Akhaa plays the "Mountain derby" with Safa.